Huckel’s Rule: What Does 4n+2 Mean?

 Hückel’s Rule: What Does 4n+2 Mean?

 “4n+2 is not a formula that you apply to see if your molecule is aromatic.
 It is a formula that tells you what numbers are in the magic series.
-If your pi electron value matches any number in this series then you have the capacity for aromaticity.” – Claire
+If your pi electron value matches any number in this series then you have the capacity for aromaticity.” – a wise student

 Table of Contents